Redeeming Falsifiability?: The Main Result

-Our model (if we took away the informed Bob's ability to acquire information) maps to \citeauthor{falsifiability}'s example as follows.
-There, the informed Bob knows the composition of an urn that contains balls of \(n\) possible colors.
+In \citeauthor{falsifiability}'s example, expert Bob knows the composition of an urn that contains balls of \(n\) possible colors.
+That is, he knows the probability distribution over outcomes \(\mu \in \Delta\left(\Theta\right)\), which can be interpreted as the true data-generating process.
 The uninformed Bob does not.
 Bob announces a falsifiable theory: he must claim that at least one color is impossible.
 Alice then draws a ball, and if it is the ``impossible'' color, Bob gets fined \(d\).

-In our framework, the realized state, \(\theta\), corresponds to the color of the ball drawn by Alice.
-The informed Bob, therefore, has a prior \(\mu \in \Delta\), according to which \(\theta\) realizes.
-Bob's announcement is of a state (or states) he claims will not realize.
+In our framework, there is meta-uncertainty about the outcome.
+The true model (data-generating process) \(\tau\) is not known, and, instead, expert Bob holds a probability distribution over models \(Q\).
+However, this is immaterial for expert Bob's payoff calculation: his distribution over models induces a distribution over outcomes \(\mu\).